The Barnes & Noble brand is being diluted

 I’ve said it before and I’ll say it again, the closing of America’s bookstores has saddened me.
 Just like streaming music has killed the music store, e-books have sucked the life out of book stores.
-Barnes & Noble is diluting its brand.
+The Barnes & Noble brand is being diluted.
 They are just selling too much stuff.

-Save for a few indie shops, Barnes and Noble is still putting up the good fight.
+Save for a few indie shops, Barnes & Noble is still putting up the good fight.
 Yet, I can’t deny that its tactics seem a little too desperate for my taste.

 The thing is, the store appears to be more and more like Toys R Us.
 Anymore, half of the store is filled with kid’s toys: Legos, games, stuffed animals, figurines — you name it.
 It just feels so strange to me.